Xi Wang Le Yuan (Place of Hope and Happiness)

 Our Principal Zhang Ying

 Zhang Ying came to Eagles Wings as a translator in 2008.
 Since then her impact has been felt throughout all our homes as she willingly and tirelessly works to implement the Eagles Wings vision.
 Zhang Ying is a qualified teacher and has a number of other diplomas.

 Our Little Learners Classes began in 2015 thanks to a generous grant from the Australian Embassy in Beijing.
 The idea behind these classes is to enable the youngest children from the orphanage to participate in a loving play based program.
 It gets them moving and enables children to meet development milestones.
-The groups are small and led by two great teachers - Yuan Ya Juan and Yang Zhi Fang.
 Children in these classes are aged between 8 months and 2.5 years.
 It is our continued goal to reduce the age of the children entering these classes and increase the number of children attending.
 Children go on regular outings in the orphanage grounds and make use of the indoor activity room each day.

 Beginner, kindergarten and preschool classes

 Our beginners class is taught by Li Hui Jun and caters for children aged 3-4 years.
 Children in this class learn basic literacy and numeracy concepts as well as lots of oral language and social skills.
 There is an emphasis on play and making learning hands-on and fun.

-Our kindergarten class caters for children from 4-7 years and is taught by Liu Si Min.
-Our preschool class is taught by Niu Lin and caters for children from 6-13 years.
+Our kindergarten class caters for children from 4-7 years and caters for children from 6-13 years.
 Both classes follow the Chinese kindergarten curriculum but with small group activities and hands on learning.

 Children in these classes also enjoy music lessons, art/craft lessons, library lessons, outdoor activities (or indoor activity room physical activities during winter) and access to ICT.
 Individual needs are catered for within these small groups.